Human Services Associate Required Courses

 | 3 CR

 This course will gain further understanding of substance abuse and dependence, assessment and treatment interventions.
 Emphasis is on assessment, diagnostics, and treatment of substance use disorders.
 Students will also gain further understanding of levels of care, community-based sober support, referrals and family system interventions.
-PREREQUISITE: 10520104 Issues in Alcohol and Other Drug Abuse and COREQUISITES: 10520110 Group Facilitation and 10520106 Methods of Social Casework
+COREQUISITES: 10520104 Issues in Alcohol and Other Drug Abuse, 10520110 Group Facilitation and 10520106 Methods of Social Casework

 10520116